IBM-EPBL/IBM-Project-22540-1659853688/Assessment/SathishKumar.R/Assignment 1/README.md

 ASSIGNMENT 1:
-          Develop a Resume page with HTML and CSS  `
+         1. Develop a Resume page with HTML and CSS  ` 2.Registration Form